apnadkarni/blt/man/arcball.rst

   In the conversion from euler angles to the quaternion you should note that the two following assumptions:

-  1. The order in which the angles are applied is z, y, z.
+  1. The order in which the angles are applied is z, y, x.
   2. The z-axis points up.

 *arcballName* **matrix** ?\ *rotationMatrix*\ ?